Objectives and Importance of Financial Planning

 - Links Present and Future

-Financial planning outlines what is required now so as to achieve growth in the future i.e. this are the sales numbers we need to be able to achieve this level of growth in 2years.
+Financial planning outlines what is required now so as to achieve growth in the future i.e. this is the sales numbers we need to be able to achieve this level of growth in 2years.

 - Helps in Operational Activities

 Succeeding or failing in the production or distribution process largely depends on financing decisions.
-If proper financial plans are not made for example, you have not put good plans to pay for trucks maintenance and serving of machinery, the smooth working in this department will be disrupted which only means one thing losses for your business.
+If proper financial plans are not made, for example, you have not put good plans to pay for trucks maintenance and serving of machinery, the smooth working in this department will be disrupted which only means one thing losses for your business.

 As you can see financial planning is an integral part of any business.
 It is not just individuals who need financial planning even multi-nations do.
 If you are not already doing it starts today for the better financial management of your business.